naturalis/nbclassify/nbclassify/docs/scripts.rst

 .. note::

-   Use the :ref:`nbc-trainer-py-data-batch` subcommand with out-of-sample images to create a directory with test data for a classification hierarchy.
+   Use the :ref:`nbc-trainer-data-batch` subcommand with out-of-sample images to create a directory with test data for a classification hierarchy.

 Example usage::

-    $ nbc-trainer.py config.yml test-ann-batch \
+    $ nbc-trainer config.yml test-ann-batch \
     > -t test_data/ --anns neural_networks/ \
     > -o test-results.tsv images/orchids/

-.. _nbc-trainer-py-classify:
+.. _nbc-trainer-classify:

 classify
 --------